 The Audit Committee is comprised of Colum Bastable (Chair), Samuel Altman, Andrea Stephen and Thomas Farley.
 All members of the Audit Committee have been determined by the REIT to be Independent Trustees and are "financially literate" and "independent" for purposes of audit committee membership within the meaning of National Instrument 52-110 - Audit Committees.
 Each of the Audit Committee members has an understanding of the accounting principles used to prepare the REIT's financial statements, experience preparing, auditing, analyzing or evaluating comparable financial statements and experience as to the general application of relevant accounting principles, as well as an understanding of the internal controls and procedures necessary for financial reporting.
-For the education and experience of each member of the Audit Committee relevant to the performance of his or her duties as a member of the Audit Committee, see "Trustee and Executive Officer Information".
+For the education and experience of each member of the Audit Committee relevant to the performance of his or her duties as a member of the Audit Committee, see "Trustees and Executive Officers of the REIT - Trustee Information".